 No race has changed as much in the last month as this one, and it is nowhere close to settled.
 There’s still a chance a pitcher could factor in, though there’s no mechanism in the model to account for that, so only position players are listed here.
 Christian Yelich’s second cycle of the season (and second against the Reds) has propped him into the lead for the first time, though Javy Baez is essentially in a statistical dead heat.
-The final two weeks of the season will decide this one, with as many as six position players (Nolan Arenado is just outside the top five) in the hunt, not to mention the possibility that either deGrom or Scherzer win it.
+The final few games of the season will decide this one, with as many as six position players (Nolan Arenado is just outside the top five) in the hunt, not to mention the possibility that either deGrom or Scherzer win it.

 Like WTOP on Facebook and follow @WTOP on Twitter to engage in conversation about this article and others.